A Guide to Behavioral Interviewing

 - Tell me about a time you were under pressure to complete a task.
 What did you do to achieve it?

 - Think about a time when you were working on multiple projects.
-How did you prioritize to complete what was most pressing?
+How did you prioritize what was most pressing?

 - Describe an instance where you had to meet a tight deadline.
 How did you handle it?